-With over 1,000 student organizations on campus, no matter what your interest or goal — professional, academic, cultural, creative or spiritual — there are opportunities to get involved.
+With more than 1,300 student organizations on campus, no matter what your interest or goal — professional, academic, cultural, creative or spiritual — there are opportunities to get involved.

 The College of Arts and Sciences believes diversity is a key component of excellence and the pursuit of eminence.
 We proudly promote the principles of equal opportunity, affirmative action and multiculturalism and are committed to helping underrepresented students achieve success.

 The Louis Stokes Alliances for Minority Participation (LSAMP) Program

 The Ohio State University and 10 additional Ohio colleges and universities will share over five years a $3.5 million National Science Foundation grant to help increase underrepresented student success in science, technology, engineering and mathematics (STEM) disciplines.
 The grant, awarded through the Louis Stokes Alliances for Minority Participation (LSAMP) Program, establishes an alliance that will work to double the number of bachelor’s degrees completed in STEM fields at partner institutions within five years.
 Diversifying the STEM workforce is one of the country’s major challenges, and the LSAMP grant will provide comprehensive, integrative, and sustainable strategies for strengthening the nation’s STEM talent pool.